forseti-security/forseti-security/_docs/_latest/setup/upgrade.md

 1. Rule files updates:
   - Update [KMS rule file](https://github.com/GoogleCloudPlatform/forseti-security/blob/v2.12.0/rules/kms_rules.yaml)
-    under `rules/` in your Forseti server GCS bucket to be able to use the four new use cases that has been added.
+    under `rules/` in your Forseti server GCS bucket to be able to use the four new use cases that have been added.

 ### Steps to upgrade using Terraform